digitalguy99/pwsh-syntax-highlighting/README.md

    echo "Import-Module syntax-highlighting" >> $profile
    ```

-   so you don't have to import the module every time you open PowerShell
+   so you don't have to import the module every time you open PowerShell.

+ ## Limitations

+- Command validation will only after pressing the spacebar
+- Second line commands will not be validated
+- Only works with Windows and doesn't work on macOS/Linux